Projects & Grant Recipients

 ABOUT THIS PARTNER

-Asociacion Salvemos las Tortugas de Parismina (ASTOP) is a grassroots non profit located in Parisima, Costa Rica dedicated to protecting sea turtles and their eggs.
+Asociacion Salvemos las Tortugas de Parismina (ASTOP) is a grassroots nonprofit located in rural Parisima, Costa Rica.
+It is dedicated to protecting sea turtles and their eggs through anti-poaching measures, hatchling rehabilitation and nesting beach conservation.

 By employing former poachers and promoting ecotourism, ASTOP supports the sustainable development and local economy of Parismina, a village of about 400 people.